tigergraph/CoPilot/README.md

 # TigerGraph CoPilot

 ## Releases
+* **8/21/2024: CoPilot is available now in v0.9** (v0.9.0).
+Please see [Release Notes](https://docs.tigergraph.com/tg-copilot/current/release-notes/#_new_in_copilot_0_9) for details.
+Note: On [TigerGraph Cloud](https://beta.tgcloud.io/) only CoPilot v0.5 is available.

-* **4/30/2024: CoPilot is available now in Beta** (v0.5).
+* **4/30/2024: CoPilot is available now in Beta** (v0.5.0).
 A whole new function is added to CoPilot: Now you can create chatbots with graph-augmented AI on a your own documents.
 CoPilot builds a knowledge graph from source material and applies knowledge graph RAG (Retrieval Augmented Generation) to improve the contextual relevance and accuracy of answers to their natural-language questions.
 We would love to hear your feedback to keep improving it so that it could bring more value to you.
 It would be helpful if you could fill out this [short survey](https://forms.gle/c9jd4evjEPsVtR5p7) after you have played with CoPilot.
 Thank you for your interest and support!

 * **3/18/2024: CoPilot is available now in Alpha** (v0.0.1).
 It uses a Large Language Model (LLM) to convert your question into a function call, which is then executed on the graph in TigerGraph.
 We would love to hear your feedback to keep improving it so that it could bring more value to you.
 If you are trying it out, it would be helpful if you could fill out this [sign up form](https://info.tigergraph.com/copilotalpha) so we can keep track of it (no spam, promised).
 And if you would just like to provide the feedback, please feel free to fill out this [short survey](https://forms.gle/c9jd4evjEPsVtR5p7).
 Thank you for your interest and support!